TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

         ..  card-footer:: :ref:`Quick introduction to Fluid <fluid-templates>`
             :button-style: btn btn-secondary stretched-link

+    ..  card:: TCA

+        The Table Configuration Array (TCA) defines how database records are displayed and managed in the TYPO3 backend.

+        ..  card-footer:: :ref:`Quick introduction to TCA <tca>`
+            :button-style: btn btn-secondary stretched-link

     ..  card:: Webroot and assets

         In TYPO3 files that are displayed in the web browser, must - for